Skip to main content

 Enterprise500+ pages, multiple integrations, custom APIs$25,000+8 to 16 weeks

 The line items that separate a $5,000 migration from a $20,000 one are predictable.
 Every quote you receive should be justifiable against these factors.
+AI-assisted development has brought migration timelines down significantly.
+The AI handles code scaffolding and boilerplate, so developers can focus on the SEO-critical and custom elements.

 • WooCommerce: A full WooCommerce migration is effectively a separate e-commerce project.
 Product catalog, checkout flow, order management, and payment gateway integrations all need to be rebuilt or replaced with a headless solution like Shopify or Stripe.
 Adds $5,000 to $15,000 to the base cost.